Skip to main content

 CCK Law: Our Vital Role in Veterans Law

 VA disability back pay is the monies owed to veterans from the effective date of their claim, to the date they were granted those benefits.
-Due to its backlog of disability compensation claims, the VA can often take months or years to grant benefits.
-The longer the VA takes to decide your claim, the more back pay it owes you to compensate you all the way back to your effective date.
+Due to its backlog of disability compensation claims, VA can often take months or years to grant benefits.
+The longer VA takes to decide your claim, the more back pay it owes you to compensate you all the way back to your effective date.

 Effective Dates

 It is uncommon for VA to grant benefits before either of those dates.
-However, there are a few rare circumstances for which the VA will grant an earlier effective date.
+However, there are a few rare circumstances for which VA will grant an earlier effective date.
 Examples include requests for revision based on a “clear and unmistakable error” (CUE), Nehmer claims, and recently discharged service members who apply within a year of discharge.

-Two common misconceptions about VA back pay are that the VA will pay veterans all the way back to the date of the injury or event in service, or, that the VA will pay veterans all the way back to the date of their discharge.
-The VA does not consider the date of an event or injury to be an effective date for those who apply for disability compensation after they have separated from service.
-Furthermore, the VA will only grant benefits back to the date of discharge for service members who apply for benefits within a year of their military discharge.
+VA does not consider the date of an event or injury to be an effective date for those who apply for disability compensation after they have separated from service.
+VA will only grant benefits back to the date of discharge for service members who apply for benefits within one year of their military discharge.

 VA Back Pay (Retroactive Benefits)